 Sales managers can have complete visibility of field activities

-As sales reps face challenges in the field, likewise, their sales managers have their own set of challenges to deal with.
+As sales reps face challenges in the field, likewise, their sales managers have their own set of challenges during the sales process management.
 These include monitoring field sales activities, tracking check-in and check-out time, location mapping their sales reps, and making sure expenses follow policy.

 A route planner enables sales reps to share their location and activity records with their managers and teams, giving managers complete visibility into each rep’s sales performance.
 It can also help them validate each cost incurred during field visits and ensure accountability for any misrepresented expenses.